Research

 Water samples being filtered through manganese fiber filters, to capture natural isotopes of radium.

 Water samples being filtered through manganese fiber cartridges, to capture natural isotopes of radium.
-The concentrations of different radium isotopes allow us to measure the time passed since water at sea was in contact with aquifers on land, for example.
+The concentrations of different radium isotopes help us measure the time that has passed since water at sea contacted aquifers on land.
+This is just one example of their use.